Audio Conferencing policy settings for toll and toll-free numbers

 If instead of Modifying the Global policy a tenant admin creates a custom policy and applies it to users, then the settings defined in the custom policy will be what the end users see in their meeting invites.

-Because the policy does not have any phone numbers defined, when users of this policy create a team meeting, the phone numbers that will be available in their meeting would be the same phone numbers that the users had prior to the policy.
-These phone numbers normally default to the user’s country, region, or location, unless this has been changed by the Tenant admin for individual users.
+Because the policy doesn't have any phone numbers defined, when users under this policy create a Teams meeting, the available phone numbers remain unchanged from their prior settings.
+These phone numbers normally default to the user’s country/region, or location, unless the admin makes changes for individual users.

 Create a custom audio-conferencing policy